Kärcher Scrubber drier BD 38/12 C Bp Pack Li

 - Can be fully recharged in three hours or semi-charged in one hour.
 (Interim charges possible at any time.)

-- Battery charger switches off automatically.
-No energy consumption in stand-by mode.
+- Charger automatically switches itself off.
+No energy consumption in standby operation.

 Very low machine weight